top of page

 Kehila—Community

 The Hebrew Word used for ecclesia in my Hebrew NT is kehila, or Community/Congregation.
-This, in my opinion, is a much better word, because the community is people no matter where they meet.
-The New Testament congregation is a spiritual house made of people, as Simon Peter says, “you also, like living stones, are being built into a spiritual house” (2 Pet.
+This, in my opinion, is a much better word because the community is people no matter where they meet.
+The New Testament congregation is a spiritual house made of people.
+As Simon Peter says, “You also, like living stones, are being built into a spiritual house” (2 Pet.
 2:5).
 In addition, as pointed out by one of my readers, the Old Testament book that we call Ecclesiastes (from ecclesia) in Hebrew is Kohelet.
 Kohelet comes from the word kehila or kahal (gathering; audience).

 Is this really a big deal?